msf894/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

 # Modeling Home Prices:

 Creating a linear regression model for the home prices went through a number of iterative processes.
 Multiple models were tried out and iterated upon to find out the best model for measuring home prices.
-Ultimately, the final model that was settled on produced a R-Squared value of 0.69, meaning that the model explains 69% of the variability of the house prices around its mean.
+Ultimately, the final model that was settled on produced a R-Squared value of 0.712, meaning that the model explains roughly 71% of the variability of the house prices around its mean.

 # Future Studies: